What we'll be doing

 Participants will spend the majority of their week on Project Canaan.
 You will kick off your experience with a complete tour of Project Canaan: our 2500-acre fully operational farm and children’s home.
 Each year additional buildings and initiatives are incorporated, and both return and new visitors get to experience an up-close look at the growth that has occurred.
 You will be hosted by our local managers at each location and get to hear some of their stories along the way.

 We plan to host Camp Canaan with our older children.
 You will have the opportunity to serve a local homestead in our community to deliver food, clothing and spend time with family.
 One day will also be spent visiting one of our rural church partners.
-You may have the opportunity to serve in other capacities, however at this time we are still determining what is best for all as we bring trips back to Project Canaan.
 We will be in close communication with all travelers and give frequent updates as we adapt our itinerary, so you are well prepared, and well informed!

 Shopping & Local Travels